artillect/serial-typewriter/README.md

 This readme is still a work in progress, but I made a [YouTube video](https://www.youtube.com/watch?v=JvhT_Bru0AA) that explains how it works.

+If you need help troubleshooting, [create an issue](https://github.com/artillect/serial-typewriter/issues/new), or ask for help in [my Discord server](https://discord.gg/J7D7KqV3).

 ## Hardware

 The typewriter's keyboard is wired up in an 8x11 matrix, and connects to the typewriter using an 8 pin cable and an 11 pin cable.
 When one of the row pins is connected to a column pin by a keypress, the typewriter detects that and prints that character.